MinaProtocol/mina/src/lib/transition_frontier/README.md

 TODO: add the new rules here for izzy's root hack

 The persistent frontier is an on-disk, limited representation of a frontier, along with a concurrent subsystem for synchronizing it with the full frontier's state.
 To maintain a reasonable level of disk I/O, the persistent frontier stores only blocks and not fully expanded breadcrumbs.
-It maintains neither the auxilliary scan state or the ledger required to construct the staged ledger.
-Instead, it relies on additional auxilliary information, "minimal root data", to also be available.
+It maintains neither the auxiliary scan state or the ledger required to construct the staged ledger.
+Instead, it relies on additional auxiliary information, "minimal root data", to also be available.
 This information is more expensive to write (larger) than the normal database synchronization operations, but occurs less often.
 Because the root data in the database is not necessarily kept in sync with the other information for the persistent frontier, and there is no guarantee that the persisted root (which is required for building the root staged ledger) will be in sync, it is important that the persistent frontier can recover from desynchronizations.
 The daemon attempts to always synchronize this data when it shuts down, but in the case of a crash, sometimes this will not happen.

 The persistent frontier receives a notification every time diffs are applied to the full frontier.
 When this notification is received, the persistent frontier writes any diffs that were applied into a diff buffer.
 At a later point in time, this diff buffer is flushed, and all of the recorded diffs are performed against the persistent frontier's database.
-All diffs are processed in the buffer, but the auxilliary root data stored in the persistent frontier is only updated 1 time per flush.
+All diffs are processed in the buffer, but the auxiliary root data stored in the persistent frontier is only updated 1 time per flush.

 ![](./res/persistent_frontier_concurrency.dot.png)